Where did you grow up? What do you consider to be your first real exposure to music?

 T-Bone Walker, Charlie Christian, Little Richard, Chuck Berry, Chet Atkins, Link Wray, Fats Domino, the Coasters, Hank Williams, Bill Doggett, Ray Charles, Carlos Montoya.

-If I'm not wrong, your first band was called Cool Notes?
+Cool Notes was your first band.
 Did you record anything or was it just a school band?

 We recorded, but I don’t know where that record is today.
 We were serious and we had a lot of fun.

 I was going to school at University of San Francisco which was quite near the Haight Ashbury.
 Then I started graduate school in linguistics at University of California, Berkeley.
 I heard Peter Albin playing guitar one day in one of those beautiful San Francisco Victorians, and I just had to see who it was.
 I proposed that we start a band, did that immediately.

 Our friend Chet Helms was a visionary dreamer who saw everything that was going to happen before it happened.
 He believed that a better life was possible and he wanted to convert everyone to his belief.
 When he saw Peter Albin, bass player, and me playing, he had the idea of forming a band with us.
 He brought us a guitar player, James Gurley, and he brought us a singer, Janis Joplin.
 I always think of Chet Helms as the real “big brother” in Big Brother and the Holding Company.